susielu/d3-legend/README.md

 `npm i d3-svg-legend -S`

+To use the version compatible with d3v3 run:
+`npm i d3-svg-legend@1.x -S`

 Using the import syntax `import legend from 'd3-svg-legend'` gives access to the three legend types as an object.
 You can also import them independently for example `import { legendColor } from 'd3-svg-legend'`

 ```